HL7/davinci-crd/input/pagecontent/cards.md

 However, payers **SHALL NOT** send a system action to update the order unless something is new.
 Payers **SHOULD** take into account the previous decision in deciding how much processing is necessary before returning a response.

+If a *coverage-information* extension indicates the need to collect additional information (via 'info-needed'), the extension **SHOULD** include a reference to the Questionnaire(s) to be completed.
+Where Questionnaires are specified, this indicates that the payer supports <a href="http://hl7.org/fhir/us/davinci-dtr">Da Vinci DTR</a> and the relevant information can be gathered using those Questionnaires as specified in that guide.

+If the payer does not support DTR for the type of information needed, the CRD service **MAY** provide a 'link' or 'information' card pointing to the forms or portal to use to capture the additional information.
+The link SHOULD NOT require user authentication (i.e. no log-on needed) when accessing downloadable forms.
+For portal links, it is preferred if a separate logon is not needed (e.g. with temporary/high-entropy links).
+Forms downloaded from provided links can then be submitted as part of the prior authorization (e.g. PAS), claim submission, etc. based on the identified documentation purpose.

+While using portals or other non-Questionnaire data capture is not recommended/preferred, it may be necessary as a transitional measure.
+Future versions of this IG are likely to mandate that Questionnaires be included when additional information is required.
+This transitional accommodation is not intended to relax regulatory or legislative requirements that require the use of DTR.

 When using this response type, the proposed order or appointment being updated **SHALL** comply with the following profiles:

 <table class="grid">